cryptomator/cli/README.md

 Then you can access the vault using any WebDAV client, e.g. using `davfs2`:

-First you need to creat a mount point for your vault
+First you need to create a mount point for your vault

 ```sh
 sudo mkdir /media/your/mounted/folder